A revisit to scalar dark matter with radiative corrections: Numerical Results

-Following are the values chosen for the SM parameters: \\ $m_h = 125.0$ GeV, $m_t = 173.2$ GeV, $m_b = 4.7$ GeV, $m_W = 80.3$ GeV, $m_Z = 91.2$ GeV.
-The model points are sampled randomly through a scan of the parameter space within the specified ranges, \bea \rm \mu^2_2 \in [0 ~GeV^2,10^6 ~GeV^2] \nonumber \\ m_{A} \in [100 ~\rm GeV, 500 ~\rm GeV] \nonumber \\ m_{H^+} \in [100 ~\rm GeV, 500 ~\rm GeV] \nonumber \eea We avoid choosing $\mu^2_2 < 0$ in order to prevent the inert doublet picking up a VEV, alongside obeying the vacuum stability, perturbativity and unitarity constraints described in section~\ref{sec3}.
-Since, the DM self-interaction $\l_2$ cannot be directly constrained, we choose $\l_2 = $ 2.0 in our scans.
-We remind that the upper bound on the invisible branching fraction of $h$ remains an important constraint whenever $m_H < m_h/2 $.
-Therefore, we require BR($h \rightarrow \rm inv$) $<$ 0.15 which leads to $|\l_L$ + $\Gamma^{\text{ren}}_{H H h}| < 0.05$ for $m_H = 55$ GeV for instance, and a tighter bound for lower masses.
-We focus on the regions $50.0 ~\rm GeV < m_H < 80.0 ~\rm GeV$ and $m_H > ~500.0$ GeV (see section~\ref{sec2}) to illustrate the results.
+We avoid choosing $\mu^2_2 < 0$ in order to prevent the inert doublet from picking a \textit{vev}, alongside obeying the vacuum stability, perturbativity and unitarity constraints described in section~\ref{sec3}.
+Since the DM self-interaction $\l_2$ cannot be directly constrained, we choose $\l_2 = 0.1, 1$ and 5.0 in our scans.
+We also remind the readers that the upper bound on the invisible branching fraction of $h$ remains an important constraint whenever $m_H < m_h/2 $.
+The aforementioned constraint on the Higgs invisible branching ratio leads to $|\l_L v$ + $\Gamma^{\text{ren}}_{H H h}| < 0.05$ for $m_H = 55$ GeV for instance, and a tighter bound for a lower mass.
+We focus on the regions $50 ~\text{GeV} < m_H < 80 ~\text{GeV}$ and $m_H > ~500$ GeV (see section~\ref{sec2}) to illustrate our results.